hphelion/documentation/hz.gettingstarted.md

 While this document does not cover creating snapshots, click "Images and Snapshots" in the left-hand bar to view available server and volume images and their details.
 For more details, click the image name on the "Images" page.
 Images listed under "Public" are available to anyone.
 "Project" images are for your specific project only.

 ###Access and Security### {#Accessandsecurity}
-Security groups and security group rules allow you to specify the type of traffic and direction (inbound/outbound) that is allowed to pass through a project's network port(s).
+Security groups and security group rules allow you to specify the type of traffic and direction (inbound/outbound) that are allowed to pass through a project's network port(s).
 When you create a project in HP Public Cloud, you must also create security group rules to define access types through its ports, designating security group members depending on their job functions and access needs.

 When a port is created in HP Cloud Networking it is associated, unless you specify otherwise, with a default security group that allows inbound traffic from the same subnet and all outbound traffic.
 You can add security group rules to the default security group to modify access or create a new security group to contain the rules you need.